 - Your application will be reviewed by the Population Research Committee in April.

 - If your application is successful you will be invited for interview in June, when you will have the opportunity to respond to the peer-reviewers comments.

-Applicants are encouraged to contact the office (see contact details below) to discuss their eligibility and suitability of their research proposal in advance of submitting an application.
+You are encouraged to contact the Research Funding Manager to discuss your eligibility and suitability of your research proposal.

 All applications must be made online through our online grant management system eGMS, and your final proposal must be approved online by your host institution.